Cradles Today, College Tomorrow

 There are other options for any money that may linger in a 529 after a child’s graduation.

-Thanks to the SECURE Act, 529 earnings are now applicable for student loan repayments.
 Account holders have the option of using up to $10,000 to pay off qualified student loans.
 This $10,000 repayment option is a lifetime limit for the beneficiary and each of the beneficiary’s siblings to use toward qualifying student loans.

 Funds also may be rolled over, without tax consequences, to relatives of the beneficiary that include but are not limited to: siblings, children, in-laws, spouses, and first cousins.
 The IRS says you can even make yourself the beneficiary.